Achilles Tendon Surgery and

 At Home Stretching/Exercise

-Full heel to hip movement is common to many physical therapy recovery routines. it is considered to be a foundation stretch used to rehabilitate from a variety of injuries, including recovery from open Achilles tendon surgery, percutaneous or mini-open repair procedures.
-Along with other stretches, your physical therapist will most probably prescribe heel to hip movement (sometimes referred to as "heel slides") to introduce gentle stretching of your leg and keep your Achilles tendon active and moving.
+Full heel to hip movement is common to many PT recovery routines. it is considered to be a foundation stretch used to rehabilitate from a variety of injuries, including recovery from open Achilles tendon surgery, percutaneous or mini-open repair procedures.
+Along with other stretches, your PT will most probably prescribe heel to hip movement (sometimes referred to as "heel slides") to introduce gentle stretching of your leg and keep your Achilles tendon active and moving.

 Post-OP Phase 3: Gain Back Full Capability of Your Achilles & Ankle Joint